Underpe/Cyclistic_capstone_project/README.md

 Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

 ## Business Task
-The main task of this project is to analyze the historical data of the last twelve months to identify possible trends on the different behavior on casual and member riders in order to help guide the future marketing tactics.
+The main task of this project is to analyze the last twelve months of historical data, to identify possible trends on the different behavior of casual riders and anual member riders.
+The ultimate objective of this analysis would be to help guide the future marketing tactics.

 ## The Data
 Cyclistic’s historical trip data of the last twelve months (January to December of 2021) is provided by Motivate International Inc. to analyze and identify the different possible trends.
 Due to privacy reasons, this is public data does not show riders’ personally identifiable information such pass purchases to credit card numbers to determine if casual riders live in the Cyclistic service area or if they have purchased multiple single passes.